-Andreas Ottensamer revels in the clarinet’s songful intimacy alongside pianist Yuja Wang in pieces by Brahms and Mendelssohn on this week's CD of the Week.
+Andreas Ottensamer revels in the clarinet’s songful intimacy alongside pianist Yuja Wang in pieces by Brahms and Mendelssohn.

 Andreas Ottensamer is a natural with the clarinet.
 He says that when he’s playing he inhales and exhales almost exactly as he does in normal life.
 His “normal life” features not only the kind of breathing required for long and autumnal phrases by Brahms, but also for professional-class soccer, tennis, and golf.
 Ottensamer truly seems to be living his best life, touring the globe with the world’s greatest musicians while holding his seat as principal clarinetist with the Berlin Philharmonic.
 He also runs a music festival and makes recordings.

 Ottensamer's latest CD focuses on the clarinet’s mysterious and beguiling songfulness.
 He has teamed up with his own orchestra, the Berlin Philharmonic, and his friend, pianist Yuja Wang, for a CD called Blue Hour – a constellation of arrangements by Ottensamer himself of Mendelssohn and Brahms piano pieces, and one of Brahms’s touching songs.
 These are anchored by a sparkling performance of Weber’s Clarinet Concerto No. 1 and his virtuoso Grand Duo Concertant.

 The opening track is stunning, and it sets the recording’s intimate tone.
 Brahms’s Intermezzo, Op.
 118, is universally loved for the way that it unveils the very essence of heartache.
 With Ottensamer and Wang trading off between melody and shadow, the whole piece seems new.